UV-1999/uv-1999.github.io/notes/physics/quantum.md

 3. Evolve continuously
 Hence it is reasonable to model them as continuous functions.

-In the Lagrangian formulation of classical mechanics, all the physical knowledge about the system is incoded in this Lagrangian functional.
+In the Lagrangian formulation of classical mechanics, all the physical knowledge about the system is encoded in this Lagrangian functional.

 $$\mathcal{L} = \mathcal{L}(t, q(t), \dot{q(t)}) $$